 When I Googled Fort Stanton and croquet — Fort Stanton being a military post in Billy the Kid’s neck of the woods during his alleged croquet-playing days — I thought I might have stumbled across a second record of the Kid playing a sport recently suggested to be a pastime of hired-gun cowboys in violence-prone New Mexico territory in 1878.

 It was another old photo of croquet in New Mexico and I remembered the Kid’s penchant for silly hats.
-I wondered if the guy second from the right, in what appears to be a flower-topped lid, was, in fact, the infamous Mr. Bonney.
+I wondered if the guy second from the right, in what appears to be a flower-topped lid, might be the infamous Mr. Bonney.

 But, no, I won’t keep you in suspense.
 The photo is only another reminder of a New Mexico celebrity almost as prevalent as the Kid — namely, John Gaw Meem, the famous Santa Fe architect, who had much more sober taste in headgear.